arminrn/Seatlte-airbnb/README.md

 # Seattle Airbnb data analysis
 # Installation
 All libraries are avilable in Jupyter notebook distribution of Python.
+Foloowing Libraries have been used:

+seaborn
+sklearn
+NumPy
+Pandas
+matplotlib
+seaborn

 # Description